lucregrassi/cair-client-naoqi-2.5/README.md

 "Stop talking"
 ```

-All the other applications are integrated with the main one and allow the robots to perform extra actions during the conversation.
+All the other applications are integrated with the main one and allow the robot to perform extra actions during the conversation.
+For a better and more complete experience, it is advised to install all the applications on the robot.

 ## WordTools
 This application contains three behaviours: